 Christophe Jaffrelot is a nonresident scholar in the South Asia Program at the Carnegie Endowment for International Peace and a senior research fellow at the Center for International Studies and Research (CERI) at Sciences Po in Paris.
-His core research focuses on theories of nationalism and democracy, mobilization of the lower castes and untouchables in India, the Hindu nationalist movement, and ethnic conflicts in Pakistan.
+His core research focuses on theories of nationalism and democracy, mobilization of the lower castes and Dalits (ex-untouchables) in India, the Hindu nationalist movement, and ethnic conflicts in Pakistan.

 He teaches at Sciences Po and part-time in the United States (Columbia, Princeton, John Hopkins, and Yale).
 He is also professor of Indian politics and sociology at the King’s India Institute and King’s College, London.

 Previously, Jaffrelot served as director (2000–2008) and deputy director (1997–2000) of CERI.
 He is also former editor in chief (1998-2003) and director (2003–2008) of the quarterly journal Critique Internationale.
 Jaffrelot joined the National Center for Scientific Research (CNRS) in 1991 and was awarded the CNRS bronze medal in 1993.
 He became a CNRS senior research fellow of second class in 2002 and senior research fellow of first class in 2008.

 Jaffrelot is the author of six books including, Religion, Caste and Politics in India (Columbia University Press, 2011), and has edited seventeen volumes, including Pakistan: Nationalism Without a Nation?
 (Manohar and Zed Books, 2002).